 A Couple of Sea Caves at La Jolla Underwater Park

-Here is the first cave we came upon!
-I didn’t take as many photos as I would have liked due to so many people being around.
+Here is the first cave we were able to see!
+I didn’t take as many photos as I would have liked because many people were around.

 The inside was humid and smelled of minerals and salt.
 Thank goodness there were no beach flies present.
 We came upon a diver in her wetsuit inside of this cave.
-She mentioned that she made a special trip from Los Angeles down here because it was a King Tide day.
+She mentioned that she made a memorable trip from Los Angeles because it was a King Tide day.

-So if you are a diver, it may be easier to visit these caves than having to walk over all of the reef rocks—just something to keep in mind.
+So if you are a diver, it may be easier to visit these caves than to walk over all the reef rocks—just something to keep in mind.

-Here we are in the second cave, which is only about a five-minute walk from the first cave.
+Here we are in the second cave, only about a five-minute walk from the first cave.

-If you look closely at the third photo, you can make out a couple of the Seven Caves of La Jolla across the water.
+Looking closely at the third photo, you can see a couple of the Seven Caves of La Jolla across the water.

 So what do you think?
 Pretty incredible, yes?

-Before I leave you, I wanted to add a couple more dates for you if you would like to experience a King Low Tide at the beaches of San Diego in the New Year.
+Before I leave you, I wanted to add a couple more dates if you would like to experience a King Low Tide at the beaches of San Diego in the New Year.